Why KKR & Co. Inc. (KKR)’s Most Recent Report Reveals Some Hints About Its Future

 KKR’s Market Performance

-KKR stocks went up by 1.68% for the week, with a monthly drop of -1.45% and a quarterly performance of 6.60%, while its annual performance rate touched 77.00%.
-The volatility ratio for the week stands at 2.94% while the volatility levels for the past 30 days are set at 2.63% for KKR & Co.
+KKR stocks went up by 8.56% for the week, with a monthly jump of 4.25% and a quarterly performance of 10.13%, while its annual performance rate touched 82.61%.
+The volatility ratio for the week stands at 3.29% while the volatility levels for the past 30 days are set at 2.75% for KKR & Co.
 Inc..
-The simple moving average for the period of the last 20 days is -1.46% for KKR stocks with a simple moving average of 14.70% for the last 200 days.
+The simple moving average for the period of the last 20 days is 4.06% for KKR stocks with a simple moving average of 20.52% for the last 200 days.

 Analysts’ Opinion of KKR

-Many brokerage firms have already submitted their reports for KKR stocks, with Deutsche Bank repeating the rating for KKR by listing it as a “Buy.”
-The predicted price for KKR in the upcoming period, according to Deutsche Bank is $75 based on the research report published on August 11th of the current year 2021.
+Many brokerage firms have already submitted their reports for KKR stocks, with Jefferies repeating the rating for KKR by listing it as a “Buy.”
+The predicted price for KKR in the upcoming period, according to Jefferies is $74 based on the research report published on October 07th of the current year 2021.

-JMP Securities, on the other hand, stated in their research note that they expect to see KKR reach a price target of $82.
-The rating they have provided for KKR stocks is “Mkt Outperform” according to the report published on August 05th, 2021.
+Deutsche Bank, on the other hand, stated in their research note that they expect to see KKR reach a price target of $75, previously predicting the price at $69.
+The rating they have provided for KKR stocks is “Buy” according to the report published on August 11th, 2021.

-Piper Sandler gave a rating of “Overweight” to KKR, setting the target price at $40 in the report published on June 17th of the previous year.
+JMP Securities gave a rating of “Mkt Outperform” to KKR, setting the target price at $82 in the report published on August 05th of the current year.

-Volatility was left at 2.63%, however, over the last 30 days, the volatility rate increased by 2.94%, as shares sank -1.92% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.75% lower at present.
+Volatility was left at 2.75%, however, over the last 30 days, the volatility rate increased by 3.29%, as shares surge +3.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.62% upper at present.

 Insider Trading